 Health and Safety Come First

 Mold presents serious health risks.
-Mold certification helps ensure professionals know how to identify mold, prevent contamination, and protect themselves and others.
-That training, however, isn’t a one-time event.
+Mold certification helps professionals identify mold, prevent contamination, and protect themselves and others.
+However, that training isn’t a one-time event.
 Continued learning is key to maintaining safe practices.

 Laws and Methods Change Over Time

-New materials, tools, and scientific research often lead to changes in how mold work is done.
-Staying certified—and refreshed—keeps you from falling behind or using outdated methods.
+New materials, tools, and scientific research often lead to changes in mold work methods.
+Staying certified and refreshed prevents you from falling behind or using outdated methods.

 When You Need a Mold Certification Refresher Course